-Fillmore was born in the year 1800 and lived a long, healthy life until dying from a stroke in 1874 at the age of 74.
+Fillmore was born in 1800 and lived a long, healthy life until dying from a stroke in 1874 at 74.

-At the age of 49, Franklin Pierce was elected and inaugurated as US president.
+At 49, Franklin Pierce was elected and inaugurated as US president.

-James Buchanan, the final president to serve before the start of the Civil War, was elected and inaugurated in 1857 at the age of 66 beside vice president John C. Breckinridge.
+James Buchanan, the final president to serve before the Civil War, was elected and inaugurated in 1857 at the age of 66 beside vice president John C. Breckinridge.

-Like many of his predecessors, Buchanan’s single term was largely defined by the issue of slavery in the union.
+Like many of his predecessors, Buchanan’s single term was defined mainly by the issue of slavery in the union.

 Despite his Northern birth, he appealed largely to Southern ideals regarding slavery.

-He lived his entire life, from 1791-1868, in Pennsylvania, where he ultimately died of respiratory failure at the age of 77.
+He lived his entire life, from 1791-1868, in Pennsylvania, where he ultimately died of respiratory failure at age 77.

 This second term would prove short-lived, though, and after living a productive life since 1809, Lincoln was assassinated, being shot dead in 1965 by John Wilkes Booth.